MischaU8/yumyum/curves/split-curve-fixed-distance_QVFpQ857RpU.md

-yum yum Floyd here with a quick tip for placing control points on a curve with the split curve tool and plasticity when using the split curve tool you can press and hold the Ctrl key to snap to the curve you can also snap the key areas of
+yum yum Floyd here with a quick tip for placing control points on a curve with the split curve tool in Plasticity when using the split curve tool you can press and hold the Ctrl key to snap to the curve you can also snap the key areas of